interserver/mailbaby-api-samples/openapi-client/dart-dio/doc/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **viewMailLog**
-> MailLog viewMailLog(id, search, skip, limit, startDate, endDate)
+> MailLog viewMailLog(id, origin, mx, from, to, subject, mailid, skip, limit, startDate, endDate)

 displays the mail log

-By passing in the appropriate options, you can search for available inventory in the system
+Get a listing of the emails sent through this system

 ### Example
 ```dart